cdwfs/mona/README.md

 has been adapting the code to C++.
 From there I intend to profile and optimize the kernels.

 Here's the Mona Lisa approximated with 500 triangles over 2400 iterations.
 Each frame represents 100 iterations of the algorithm.
-This sequence took about 4 minutes to evolve on my laptop's 650M (but was effectively stable after 1200 iterations in 100 seconds):
+This sequence took about 3m20s minutes to evolve on my laptop's 650M:

 ![image](https://raw.githubusercontent.com/cdwfs/evogpupso/master/lisa.gif)